-Roger, (A very unexpected yogi, due to the fact that he is one of those guys that works for either the PGA or golf channel and just seems to be one of those “guy’s guy”.
-But yay for Roger, he is open enough to go to yoga.) was telling our teacher Alyson that he had to stop reading it because it would make you never want to eat meat or dairy again.
+Roger (a very unexpected yogi, due to the fact that he’s a golf-loving realtor who seems to be one of those “guy’s guy”) was telling our teacher Alyson that he had to stop reading it because it would make you never want to eat meat or dairy again.

 “Consuming diets high in protein and fat transfers calories away from their conversion into body heat to their storage form – as body fat (unless severe calorie restriction is causing weight loss).
 In contrast, diets low in protein and fat cause calories to be “lost” as body heat.
 In research, we say that storing more calories as fat and losing less as heat means being more efficient.
 I bet that you would rather be a little more inefficient and convert it into body heat rather than body fat, right?